 If you’re wrapping up high school and want to apply to Oxford, you’ve come to the right place.

-Oxford, like most universities, requires a variety of supporting documents with the application.
-The required application components include:
+Oxford, like most universities, requires various supporting documents and credentials with the application, including:

 Applicants should have an “A” average in their International Baccalaureate, A-level, International Course Equivalents, or Scottish Higher classes.